Kenshiki Labs

 What Clean Room is

-A fully disconnected deployment of the Kenshiki stack on customer premises with hardware root of trust.
+A fully disconnected deployment of the Kenshiki Labs stack on customer premises with hardware root of trust.
 Same Compiler, retrieval, Claim Ledger, and output-state contract as Workshop and Refinery — plus signed attestation at every step, anchored to physical hardware.

 • Air-gapped deployment on customer premises